mylescallan/udacity/README.md

 The main difference between the two notebooks is:

 1. The one marked _"PANDAS"_ uses pandas dataframes (which may be handy for analysis).
-That version is slower (for 300 reviews, the pandas notebook takes about 45 seconds, the other takes about 15 seconds)
+That version is slower (for 600 reviews, the pandas notebook takes about 5 minutes, the other takes about 15 seconds)
 2. In the _"PANDAS"_ version, if you want the `Combined` webpage, you **have to** create both the `Ratings` and `Reviews` webpages too (with the JSON version, you can pick and choose).
 3. The _"PANDAS"_ version doesn't include peer reviews.